duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 2.md

 	  | Longest river | Severn and Thames |
 - ### Exercise 2
 	- Choose the correct statements based on the above text.
-	- Brintain is bordered to the east by the Atlantic Ocean **F** logseq.order-list-type:: number
+	- Brintain is bordered to the east by the Atlantic Ocean. **F** logseq.order-list-type:: number
-- The south and the east of Britain are considered mountainous areas.
+	- The south and the east of Britain are considered mountainous areas. **F** logseq.order-list-type:: number
-- 2. 3.
-Rivers in Britain are short but easy to navigate.
+	- Rivers in Britain are short but easy to navigate. logseq.order-list-type:: number
 - 4. The land and climate in Britain lack extremes.
 - 5. Britain has a humid continental climate with hot summers and cold winters
 - 6. London usually receives more rain than other European cities.